Customizing Graph Neural Networks using Path Reweighting: Conclusions

 \section{Conclusions}

-In this work, we study the graph neural network from a new view, i.e., customizing GNN for a specific downstream task, and present the Customized Graph Neural Network with Path Reweighting (CustomGNN) which can also resolve the inherent issues of traditional GNNs, such as over-smoothing and over-fitting.
-In CustomGNN, we capture customized semantic information from weighted paths, which is then infused with a multi-hop GNN model.
-Moreover, we generate multi-perspective subgraphs to regularize the model and enhance the semantics of features by triplet loss with pseudo-labels.
+In this work, we study graph neural networks (GNN) from a new view, i.e., customizing GNN for a specific downstream task, and present a new GNN framework, namely, Customized Graph Neural Network with Path Reweighting (CustomGNN).
+CustomGNN can resolve the inherent issues of traditional GNNs, i.e., over-smoothing, over-fitting, and non-robustness to data attack.
+In CustomGNN, we capture customized semantic information from weighted paths, which is then infused with the generic graph information extracted from multi-hop GNN module.
+Moreover, based on the well-designed framework, we generate multi-perspective subgraphs to regularize the extracted semantics, and enhance the semantics by proposing a triplet loss with pseudo-labels.
 Extensive experiments show that CustomGNN outperforms most SOTAs.
 In addition, we analyze the semantics learned by CustomGNN and demonstrate the superiority of CustomGNN in terms of resistance to over-smoothing and robustness to data attack.
 In future work, we aim to apply the impressive semantic extraction ability of CustomGNN to more graph-based tasks.